-In the DAD book we described goals in a non-visual manner using tables which explored the advantages and disadvantages of the techniques associated with an issue.
-In the second half of 2012 we began expanding on this approach and developed a way to represent goals in a visual manner using what we call a goals diagram (see Disciplined Agilists Take a Goal-Driven Approach for a detailed discussin of the notation).
+In the first DAD book we described goals in a non-visual manner using tables which explored the advantages and disadvantages of the techniques associated with an issue.
+In the second half of 2012 we began expanding on this approach and developed a way to represent goals in a visual manner using what we call a goals diagram (see Disciplined Agilists Take a Goal-Driven Approach for a detailed discussion of the notation).

 Let’s work through some examples.
-The following figure depicts the goal diagram for Explore Initial Scope, a goal that you should address at the beginning of a project during the Inception phase (remember, DAD promotes a full delivery lifecycle, not just a construction lifecycle).
+Figure 11 depicts the goal diagram for Explore Scope, a goal that you should address at the beginning of a project during the Inception phase (remember, DAD promotes a full delivery lifecycle, not just a construction lifecycle).
 Where some agile methods will simply advise you to populate your product backlog with some initial user stories the goal diagram makes it clear that you might want to be a bit more sophisticated in your approach.
 What level of detail should you capture, if any (a light specification approach of writing up some index cards and a few whiteboard sketches is just one option you should consider)?
 What view types should you consider (user stories are one approach to usage modeling, but shouldn’t you consider other views to explore the data or the UI)?
 Default techniques, or perhaps more accurately suggested starting points, are shown in bold italics.
 Notice how we suggest that you likely want to default to capturing usage in some way, basic domain concepts (e.g. via a high-level conceptual diagram) in some way, and non-functional requirements in some way.
 There are different strategies you may want to consider for going about modeling.
 You should also start thinking about your approach to managing your work.
 In DAD we make it clear that agile teams do more than just implement new requirements, hence our recommendation to default to a work item stack over Scrum’s simplistic Product Backlog strategy.
 Finally the goal diagram makes it clear that when you’re exploring the initial scope of your effort that you should capture non-functional requirements – such as reliability, availability, and security requirements (among many) – in some manner.

-Disciplined Agile Teams are Enterprise Aware
+DAD Teams are Enterprise Aware

-Enterprise awareness is one of the key aspects of the Disciplined Agile Delivery (DAD) framework.
+Enterprise awareness is one of the principles of the Disciplined Agile (DA) toolkit.
 The observation is that DAD teams work within your organization’s enterprise ecosystem, as do all other teams.
 There are often existing systems currently in production and minimally your solution shouldn’t impact them.
 Better yet your solution will hopefully leverage existing functionality and data available in production.
 You will often have other teams working in parallel to your team, and you may wish to take advantage of a portion of what they’re doing and vice versa.
 Your organization may be working towards business or technical visions which your team should contribute to.
 A governance strategy exists which hopefully enhances what your team is doing.

 Enterprise awareness is an important aspect of self discipline because as a professional you should strive to do what’s right for your organization and not just what’s interesting for you.
 Teams developing in isolation may choose to build something from scratch, or use different development tools, or create different data sources, when perfectly good ones that have been successfully installed, tested, configured, and fine-tuned already exist within the organization.
 Disciplined agile professionals will: